newslynx/newslynx-sc-facebook/docs/index.rst

 Development
 ~~~~~~~~~~~

-If you want to modify / add Sous Chefs to ``newslynx-sc-facebook``,
+If you want to modify / add Sous Chefs to ``newslynx-sc-facebook``, do
-instal it in it's own virtual environment.
+the following:

 **NOTE** Will install a fresh version of ``newslynx`` via ``pip``.

 .. code:: bash

-    $ mkvirtualenv newslynx-sc-facebook
     $ git clone https://github.com/newslynx/newslynx-sc-facebook.git
     $ cd newslynx-sc-facebook
     $ pip install --editable .